shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 ### Task 3: Review Power Queries

 1. Let's look at Power Query to understand the data sources.
-From theribbon select **Home -> Transform data.**
+From the ribbon select **Home -> Transform data.**

     ![](../media/lab-01/image18.jpeg)

 2. The Power Query window opens.
 From the ribbon, select **Home -> Data source settings**.
 Data source settings dialog opens.
-As youscroll through the list you will notice there are four data sourcesas mentioned in the problem statement:
+As you scroll through the list,t you will notice there are four data sources as mentioned in the problem statement:

     a.
 Snowflake